SMQ-Capital/hslapp/README.md

 <details>
   <summary>What was changed and why</summary>

+  ### TLDR
+  This is now a **modern**, runtime **dependency-free**, and **maintainable** version of the original project.
+It's **ready for the future** and can be easily extended and improved upon.

   ### Overview
-  My main goal was to - first off - make the project build again.
-But I also wanted to modernize the code base, remove unnecessary dependencies, and make it fit for the future.
+  Our main goal was to - first off - make the project build again.
+But we also wanted to modernize the code base, remove unnecessary dependencies, and make it fit for the future.

   This is an amazing project that deserves to be maintained and used by people.
-It's a great tool for designers and developers alike, and I wanted to make sure it stays that way.
+It's a great tool for designers and developers alike, and we wanted to make sure it stays that way.

   ### Details
   - Modernized codebase